google/shuwa/README.md

 # How it works

 ![](assets/overview.jpg)
 By combining pose, face, and hand detector results over multiple frames we can acquire a fairly requirement for sign language understanding includes body movement, facial movement, and hand gesture.
 After that we use DD-Net as a recognitor to predict sign features represented in the 832D vector.
 Finally using use K-Nearest Neighbor classification to output the class prediction.
-See more details in the [blog post]()

 All related models listed below.